 1. Projects with an established partnership with a local community-based organization(s)

-2. Proposals that supporting children and youth from low-income backgrounds
+2. Proposals supporting children and youth from low-income backgrounds

 To receive priority consideration under the first competitive preference, an application must include at least 1 completed memorandum of agreement (MOA) or memorandum of understanding (MOU) with a local community-based organization agreeing to partner with the applicant on the proposed project.